Lilyo/bamos.github.io/_posts/2023-03-23-subaction.md

 ---

 ### Why Plug and Play?
 Why is Plug and Play needed?
-You might think that [[3][hussein2019videograph]] has already dealt with both action and sub-actions detection task from the perspective of the graph theory, and we also proposed an alternative way to improve the performance as well, why we still need plug and play?
+You might think that [[3][hussein2019videograph]] has already dealt with both action and sub-actions detection task from the perspective of the graph theory, and we proposed an alternative way to improve the performance as well, why we still need plug and play?
 Indeed, [[3][hussein2019videograph]] is a multi-task learning method, which significantly degrades the performance of action detection due to the dependency of sub-action family representations.
 That's why we've positioned our approach to *Plug and Play*.